 When estimating how much access students will have to their teachers, some people like to look at what percentage of faculty members are full time.
 This is because part-time teachers may not have as much time to spend on campus as their full-time counterparts.

 The full-time faculty percentage at Concordia College - New York is 100%.
 This is higher than the national average of 47%.

 The freshmen retention rate is a sign of how many full-time students like a college or university well enough to come back for their sophomore year.
 At Concordia College - New York this rate is 52%, which is a bit lower than the national average of 68%.

 When we say that a student has graduated on time, we mean that they have finished their bachelor's degree within four years.
 The on-time graduation rate at Concordia College - New York is 26%.
 That's lower than the national rate of 33.3%

 Find out more about the retention and graduation rates at Concordia College - New York.

 During the 2017-2018 academic year, there were 755 undergraduates at Concordia College - New York with 645 being full-time and 110 being part-time.

 The net price is calculated by adding tuition, room, board and other costs and subtracting financial aid.Note that the net price is typically less than the published for a school.
 For more information on the sticker price of Concordia College - New York, see our tuition and fees and room and board pages.

-Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
-At Concordia College - New York, approximately 50% of students took out student loans averaging $6,819 a year.
-That adds up to $27,276 over four years for those students.
+While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
+At Concordia College - New York, approximately 45% of students took out student loans averaging $5,826 a year.
+That adds up to $23,304 over four years for those students.

-The student loan default rate at Concordia College - New York is 8.2%.
-Although this is lower than the national default rate of 10.1%, you'll still want to keep this in mind when taking out student loans.
+The student loan default rate at Concordia College - New York is 5.6%.
+This is significantly lower than the national default rate of 10.1%, which is a good sign that you'll be able to pay back your student loans.